mechanart/ghz_sig_gen/README.md

 The GSG is capable of being controlled via serial or parallel links.
-When driven by the full 32-bit parallel bus both phase and amplitude can be modulated at the AD9914's maximum rate of 145 MSPS if the 3.5GHz clock option is used.
+When driven by the full 32-bit parallel bus both phase and amplitude can be modulated at the AD9914's maximum rate of 145 MSPS when used with the optional OCXO.

 The physical layout of the GSG adheres to the [MECB-A](https://github.com/mechanart/mechanart/mecb) specification which in